Ficool

 He looks down for a moment, our gazes descending into quiet rumination.

-I watch in disbelief, the echo of their fall still ringing in my ears.
+The echo of their fall still ringing in my ears.

-"Why?"
+"Well?"
 I stare down at him dumbfounded.

 "No matter what it was, I realised it never really meant anything to me.
 I was convinced that somehow holding it would give me some comfort, some tribute to his memory, but" He looks up at me with thick tears.